+- In the pressure-based approach, - The velocity field is obtained from the momentum equations. - The pressure is obtained by solving a pressure correction equation or the pressure-Poisson equation. - Therefore, there is some mathematical manipulation involved. - Pressure-based methods are intrinsically implicit. - They are the default option in most CFD solvers.

+Pressure-based approach

-- In the pressure-based approach, - The velocity field is obtained from the momentum equations. - The pressure is obtained by solving a pressure correction equation or the pressure-Poisson equation. - There is some mathematical manipulation involved. - Pressure-based methods are intrinsically implicit. - They are the default option in most of CFD solvers. - Two pressure-based solution methods are generally available, namely: - Segregated method. - Coupled method. - In the segregated algorithm, the individual governing equations for the primitive variables are solved one after another. - The coupled approach solves the continuity and momentum equations, simultaneously, that is, coupled together. - Additional transport equations (scalar transport, turbulence equations, energy, species, and so on), are solved in a segregated way.
+- Two pressure-based solution methods are generally available, namely: - Segregated method. - Coupled method. - In the segregated algorithm, the individual governing equations for the primitive variables are solved one after another. - The coupled approach solves the continuity and momentum equations, simultaneously, that is, coupled together. - Additional transport equations (scalar transport, turbulence equations, energy, species, and so on), are solved in a segregated way.